pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 After either criteria gets met, the window is closed and the next shift window starts when the next layout shift occurs.
 The new CLS metric will look at all those shift windows and report the score of the maximum window.

 The goal here is to help put pages with long-sessions (single-page applications where the browser has no concept of next navigation, pages with infinite scrolling, etc) on even footing in the [Chrome User Experience Report (CrUX) dataset](https://developers.google.com/web/tools/chrome-user-experience-report).
+CrUX data is collected until the page's visibility state changes (the tab/window is closed, a navigation occurs, etc).
+In pages with short sessions, that period of time could be relatively short, meaning less time for shifts to occur.
+In those long-lived sessions, however, the time window can be very large, and all those shifts start to pile up, pushing the metric higher and higher.
+By taking a windowed approach, they level the playing field a bit from a comparison standpoint.

 I'm the kind of person that has to play with something like this to fully understand it, so I decided to fire up a few tests in WebPageTest to dig in and see the impact of the change.